jesuscuevas/csus_website/_posts/2021-02-24-chi-squared-test.md

 ![chi square distribution]({% link img/chisquare5.png %})

-## Hypothesis tests and P values quantify the implausability of the null hypothesis.
+## Hypothesis tests and P values quantify the implausibility of the null hypothesis.

 Let's be optimistic, and assume that we generated data correctly from the uniform distribution.